 - Dec.
 11, 2014 at Crystal City BID

 Our May 2014 presentation provided an overview of construction plans and impacts for Arlington’s section of the Transitway.

-Arlington’s section of Transitway, including new stations in Potomac Yard and Crystal City, is scheduled to open in spring 2015.
+Arlington’s section of Transitway, including new stations in Potomac Yard and Crystal City, is scheduled to open in summer 2015.